yhlleo/MJP/README.md

 <p align="center">
 <img src="figures/overview.jpg" width="800px"/>
 <br>
-The main idea the overview of the proposed MJP.
+The main idea of random jigsaw shuffle algorithm and the overview the proposed MJP.
 </p>

 The repository offers the official implementation of our paper in PyTorch.